Open Accessibility Menu

 • Most people can resume normal activity immediately following the injection.

 • Expect to have 1-2 hours numbness due to the local anesthetic used during the procedure.
-Most times, there is also a steroid used in the injection, which can have lasting effects, but typically does not ‘kick-in’ for 3-4 days.
+Most times, there is also a steroid used in the injection, which can have lasting effects, but typically does not provide optimal relief for 3-4 days.

 /